 The Health Claims of Low-Carb Diets: A Research Proposal

 In recent years, topics related to diet, nutrition, and weight loss have been covered extensively in the popular media.
 Different experts recommend various, often conflicting strategies for maintaining a healthy weight.
 One highly recommended approach, which forms the basis of many popular diet plans, is to limit consumption of carbohydrates.
 Yet experts disagree on the effectiveness and health benefits of this approach.
 What information should consumers consider when evaluating diet plans?

 In my research, I will explore the claims made by proponents of the “low-carbohydrate lifestyle.”
-My primary research question is: Are low-carbohydrate diets as effective for maintaining a healthy weight as they are portrayed to be?
+My primary research question is: Are low-carbohydrate diets as effective for maintaining a healthy weight as they are portrayed to be and how can consumers be sure about the effectiveness of these kinds of diets?
 My secondary research questions are:

 - Who can benefit from following a low-carbohydrate diet?